Hesperian Health Guides

 If the mother has a tear

-If you do not know how to sew a tear, if there is nowhere nearby where she can go to have the tear sewn, or if the tear is small, it can probably heal without sewing.
+If you do not know how to sew a tear, and there is nowhere nearby where she can go to have the tear sewn, or if the tear is small, it can probably heal without sewing.

 Ask her to rest in bed for 2 weeks with her legs together most of the time.
 She should move her legs regularly, but she should not climb up or down steps or steep hills.
 Someone else should do the cooking and cleaning for the family.
 To speed healing, she should also eat plenty of healthy food.